 For a while now I have been resorting to my own devices, not least of all are my TV and laptop.
 I watch inspiring movies and TV series, such as Jesus Of Nazareth and Lord Of The Rings.
 I listen to life-affirming music such as Queen’s Live Aid Concert.
 The past couple of years I have been reading books.
 In 2015 I read The Road by Cormac McCarthy, a story on the nature of survival in a post-apocalyptic world as experienced by a destitute father and his young son.
-Plenty of awesome material in there, and I use the word intently — awe-some! — starting with the spare but potent language, the transporting premise, and its grand themes of devotion, morality, tenacity, faith, and life in the wake of death and destruction.
+Plenty of awesome material in there, and I use the word intently — awe-some! — starting with the spare but potent language, the ingenious storytelling, the transporting premise and its grand themes of devotion, morality, tenacity, faith, and, not least of all, life in the wake of death and destruction.

 Take this quote, for example:

 ‘He knew that the child was his warrant.
 He said: If he is not the word of God God never spoke.’